 Six Late April Questions That Show What May Will Demand From Your Yard

 Late April is the hinge week when frost warnings fade but May heat, graduation calendars, and the first real sprinkler cycles all show up together.
 In Harrison, White Plains, and Greenwich, crews still have windows before June stacks.
 This page is a guided quiz, not a form you submit.
 Tap one answer in each block.
 When you finish all six, press Show my plan and the site will show the result that matches your tally.
-Each result links only to pages that already live on this website.

 How scoring works